PUDO Announces Closing of Private Placement

 /NOT FOR DISTRIBUTION TO UNITED STATES NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES/

 Pursuant to the Offering each Unit consists of one common share in the capital of the Corporation (each a "Common Share") and one warrant (each a "Warrant").
-Each Warrant entitles the holder to acquire one Common Share (a "Warrant Share") for Cdn$0.69 until January 6, 2021 (the "Expiry Date").
+Each Warrant entitles the holder to acquire one Common Share (a "Warrant Share") for Cdn$0.69 until January 9, 2021 (the "Expiry Date").
 If the volume-weighted average trading price of the Common Shares on the Canadian Stock Exchange is equal to or exceeds Cdn$3.00 for any period of 20 consecutive trading days, the Corporation may, at its option, within five business days following such 20-day period, accelerate the Expiry Date by delivery of notice to the registered holders of the Warrants and issuing a press release (an "Acceleration Press Release"), and, in such case, the Expiry Date shall be deemed to be the 30th day following the date of issuance of the Acceleration Press Release.
-In connection with the Offering, the Company paid a finder's fee of $8,000 to a qualified finder.

-The securities issued pursuant to the Offering and the Debt Settlement, including the Common Shares and Warrants underlying the Units, and the Warrant Shares underlying the Warrants, will be subject to a statutory four-month and one-day hold period expiring May 7, 2020.
+The securities issued pursuant to the Offering, including the Common Shares and Warrants underlying the Units, and the Warrant Shares underlying the Warrants, will be subject to a statutory four-month and one-day hold period expiring May 10, 2020.

 This press release does not constitute an offer to sell or a solicitation of an offer to buy any of the securities in the United States.
 The securities have not been and will not be registered under the United States Securities Act of 1933, as amended, (the "U.S. Securities Act") or any state securities laws and may not be offered or sold within the United States or to or for the account or benefit of a U.S. person (as defined in Regulation S under the U.S. Securities Act) unless registered under the U.S. Securities Act and applicable state securities laws or an exemption from such registration is available.